Azatsu/Azatsu.github.io/_project/SolidEngine.md

 </style>
 ## Informations

-{: style="margin-left: 1.5em" }
+{: style="margin-left: 1.5em;" }
 This project has been made as a 2nd year student project. \
-Developing this has helped us to better understan how were working games engines like Unreal Engine or Unity, trying to reproduce them. \
+Developing an engine by our own has helped us to better understand how are working bigger games engines like Unreal Engine or Unity, trying to reproduce them. \
 Our team focused on developing as most features as possible thanks to an easily modulable ECS. \
-I personally worked on the engine's and projects UI and on a few ECS modules like the audio engine (OpenAL) or the particle system.
+I personally worked on the engine's and projects UI and on a few ECS modules like the audio engine (OpenAL) or the particle system. \
+The group was made of 4 developers and 1 mentor ([Maxime Rouffet](https://github.com/mrouffet)) who gave us pieces of advice during the production which lasted 5 months.

 ## Features
 - Launcher / Project Management